Comic Books and I: Part 1: Mafalda

 Of book challenges, attempts at bans and advocating for comics in libraries

 The fact that Maus is being removed from school libraries and there are attempts at banning it should give us serious pause for thought.
 Why is this happening now, when this book was published decades ago?
-Like it or not, and there are come critical voices, there's no doubt that Maus is an outstanding work of non-fiction in graphic novel form that explores a deeply personal and, at the same time, universal story around genocide, trauma and the author's relationship with his father, who survived the genocide, Nazi Germany and Auschwitz.
+Like it or not, and there are some critical voices, there's no doubt that Maus is an outstanding work of non-fiction in graphic novel form that explores a deeply personal and, at the same time, universal story around genocide, trauma and the author's relationship with his father, who survived the genocide, Nazi Germany and Auschwitz.

 Pen America published an interview with the author recently.
 In the interview, Art Spiegelman, makes some really great points that are highly relevant for us as librarians.
 He mentions how librarians and teachers participated and were complicit in book bans in the 1950s.
 It's an uncomfortable truth, but one that we need to acknowledge and be aware of.
 Then he says: